panaverse/panaverse.github.io/README.md

 5. To see who are the leaders and best workers in this group

-## Module I: Learning 3D with Blender
+## Module II: Learning 3D with Blender

 Blender development is being funded by heavyweights in the real-time 3D (RT3D) space such as Apple, Unity, AMD, Intel, Meta, NVIDIA, AWS, Epic Games, Adobe, Microsoft, and Decentraland.
 It is expected to become the standard asset creation tool for metaverse.